acidjunk/pricelist-fastapi/README.md

 --capabilities CAPABILITY_IAM
 ```

-An more detailed explanation about the deployment on Amazon lambda can be found on:
+A more detailed explanation about the deployment on Amazon lambda can be found on:
 [renedohmen.nl/deploy-fastapi-on-amazon-serverless](https://www.renedohmen.nl/deploy-fastapi-on-amazon-serverless/)

 ## Reset staging DB